Skip to content

 Northern Care Alliance overcoming barriers to kidney research

-We are trying to find ways to make it easier and more attractive for people – especially people from ethnic minorities – to become involved in kidney research.
+We were trying to find ways to make it easier and more attractive for people – especially people from ethnic minorities – to become involved in kidney research.

 There are certain things that can make research involvement for ethnic minorities more difficult.
 These include differences in communication needs, not having a good understanding of research and concerns that research would interfere with their care.

-We believe that if we can address these factors, we can help more people living with kidney disease to take part in research.
-This means that we could improve the health and wellbeing of people from ethnic communities with kidney disease.
+We believed that if we can addressed these factors, we could help more people living with kidney disease to take part in research.
+This would mean that we could improve the health and wellbeing of people from ethnic communities with kidney disease.

-We want to better understand and address why people are not getting involved in kidney research, so we are going to:
+We wanted to better understand and address why people weren't getting involved in kidney research, so we:

-We will see if the research ambassadors can successfully encourage kidney patients in our centre to take part in 2 projects:
+We could then see if the research ambassadors could successfully encourage kidney patients in our centre to take part in 2 projects:

-We will compare the number of patients taking part in these projects before and after the research ambassadors are involved.
+We compared the number of patients taking part in these projects before and after the research ambassadors were involved.

-We will test this with kidney patients but if this works, the same approach could be used for people living with other health conditions, such as cancer, diabetes, and heart disease.
+We tested this with kidney patients, knowing that if it was successful, the same approach could be used for people living with other health conditions, such as cancer, diabetes, and heart disease.

-We will share our findings with patient groups, charities, healthcare professionals, and researchers in written reports, presentations and on social media.
+We are sharing our findings with patient groups, charities, healthcare professionals, and researchers in written reports, presentations and on social media.

 Funding information

-This study is funded via the NIHR Research for Patient Benefit programme (Award ID: NIHR205362)
+This study was funded via the NIHR Research for Patient Benefit programme (Award ID: NIHR205362)

 More information